History and Overview of Turks and Caicos

 Transportation

 There are no bus services or other public transportation on any of the islands.
-Many hotels and resorts offer complimentary airport pickup, and taxis are also readily available at the Providenciales International Airport (PLS).
+To get to your hotel or resort, it is necessary to take a taxi from the Providenciales International Airport (PLS) or rent a car.

 Most tourists are advised to rent a car for their stay, unless they plan to spend most of their time at their resort.

-We drive on the left, as in the United Kingdom.
-However, the majority of vehicles on the roads (including buses and shuttles) are imported from the United States, with steering on the left (i.e. the ‘wrong’ side).
+Traffic drives on the left, as in the United Kingdom.
+However, the majority of vehicles on the roads (including buses and shuttles) are imported from the United States, with steering on the left (i.e., the ‘wrong’ side).

 The driving level of many people on local roads is poor.
-You are advised to give other drivers plenty of space and also be prepared for sudden, unexpected stops.
+Give other drivers plenty of space and also be prepared for sudden and unexpected stops.

 You may need an International Driver’s Permit if your license is not in English.
-Minimum age for renting a car is usually 23 and 18 for scooters.
+The minimum age for renting a car is usually 25, and 18 for scooters.

 Taxis

 Taxis are readily abundant on Providenciales and Grand Turk.
-On the other islands, such as North Caicos, Middle Caicos, South Caicos, and Salt Cay, taxis are not readily available.
+There are limited numbers of taxis on North Caicos, Middle Caicos, and South Caicos, and no taxis on Salt Cay.

-There is a regular ferry service to North Caicos and Middle Caicos (which are connected via a causeway), and also South Caicos.
-There are also regular scheduled flights to Grand Turk and Salt Cay.
+There is a regular ferry service to North Caicos (which is connected to Middle Caicos via a causeway), as well as to South Caicos.
+Scheduled flights from Providenciales serve North Caicos, Grand Turk, South Caicos, and Salt Cay.

 Fares for the ferries are reasonable.
-Flights are expensive, considering the short distance traveled.
+Flights are expensive, considering the short distances traveled.

 Accommodation